 Why we need linked patient data?

-In order to carry out thorough research, patient data needs to be analysed across all healthcare settings; from primary care through to secondary care (hospitals) and disease registries.
-Linking primary care data from GP practices to other health data enables us to provide a fuller picture of patient care records to support vital public health research, including Covid-19 research.
-This helps bring about advances in science and patient care.
+In order to carry out thorough research, patient data needs to be analysed across various healthcare settings; from primary care through to secondary care (hospitals) and disease registries.
+Linking primary care data from GP practices to other health data enables us to provide a fuller picture of patient care records to support vital public health, medical and scientific research, including Covid-19 research.
+This helps bring about advances in science and patient care

 What is OPCRD-NEXUS?